Hike sugar sand trails around cranberry bogs in the heart of Jersey’s pine barrens.

 Regular bathroom in the general store (Open F-Sa-Su 10-4).

 Composting toilet: Facing the store, turn left, walk down the road past a few buildings.
 It’s on the right, tucked back away from the road.

 Note: Navigation here can be a bit challenging as the sand roads look very similar, most of the route isn’t named or blazed, and when it was it didn’t correspond to any of the maps we’d found.

-We’ve numbered our GPS points in order and noted them in the description and recommend following along using our Google Map on your smartphone.
+We’ve numbered our GPS points in order and noted them in the description and recommend following along using our Interactive Map on your smartphone.